agentoffice-dev/agentoffice/docs/KNOWN-ISSUES.md

 answering agent are read in `AgentTaskService.GetContextAsync` (`backend/AgentOffice.API/Services/AgentTaskService.cs`) and appended to the session system prompt as `## Skill: …` sections in `buildSystemPrompt` (`agent-worker/src/runtime/office-instructions.ts`).
-There is no script, attachment, or bundled-resource path, and the worker never calls pi's `loadSkills`, so the versioned `skills/` directory in this repo is documentation rather than a load path.
+There is no script, attachment, or bundled-resource path: a skill is authored in the *Skills* tab and lives only in the database.
+The worker never calls pi's `loadSkills`, so there is no directory a skill can be loaded from either.
 A skill therefore cannot grant a capability: the toolbox is fixed in `agent-worker/src/runtime/office-toolset.ts` and contains no shell, filesystem, or network tool.
 The issues below are about the prompt text itself, not about execution.